 - Bottomless Magazines: Your main weapon.
-Bombs, on the other hand, — not so much.
+Bombs, on the other hand, not so much.
 You can get bombs back by shooting the green crosses.

 - Check Point: Helipads at the start and the end of each stage.
 They recharge your life as well.